tassinarilucas08/Java/aula002/README.md

 ## System Resources

 Here in this folder we have slightly more complex aplicattions.
-To access the code, click on the "src" folder and go to the code you want to access
+To access the code, click on the "src/english" folder and go to the code you want to access

 -SystemTime - Display a two different codes, one shows the date, time, and others informations of system, all together and the other code shows only the time more organized - SystemTime.java